 This upper-level capstone course combines a working knowledge of food production techniques and management skills necessary to operate a food service facility.
 Students further enhance these skills in a small-quantity food service setting in which they have full control over the food service operation.
-Prerequisite(s): FSM2080 or FSM2095, senior status.
-(PT) Offered at Charlotte, Denver, Miami, Providence, Providence CE 9 Quarter Credit Hours
+Prerequisite(s): FSM1065 or approved sanitation certificate (or concurrent), FSM2080 or FSM2095, senior status.

+Offered at Charlotte, Denver, Miami, Providence, Providence CE 9 Quarter Credit Hours